Appdynamics/voltdb-monitoring-extension/README.md

    It will enable security and you can only access the VoltDB with user 'admin' and password 'voltdb'.

-   For more info on security please visit http://voltdb.com/docs/UsingVoltDB/ChapSecurity.php#SecurityHowItWorks
+   For more info on securing VoltDB please visit http://voltdb.com/docs/UsingVoltDB/ChapSecurity.php#SecurityHowItWorks

 ##Metrics